rrovetto/Orbital-Space-Ontology-Project/README.md

 ## Access
 * Papers and presentaitons are [availble for purchasing at this page](https://ontospace.wordpress.com/purchase-poster-or-presentation-documents/)
-* Ontologies, and ontology development/consulting services, are currently available by formal arrangement with the author.
+* Ontologies are available AS IS by formal arrangement with the author.
+However, as a personal project, funding/sponsorship and work collaborations are needed and desired to sustain, continue and complete development of the models.
 * [Contact](https://ontospace.wordpress.com/contact) or [purchase use of an ontology here](http://my.setmore.com/bookingpage/f18db686-98bb-41dd-9097-35218b2a1091/services/s331e7027edcbaefe7e2759be90ca0c48bb46125e).

 ## Support the project (How you can help)